munozdjp/HINNDY/README.md

 ## Deep Learning for Normal Form identification

+### Setup Instructions

-Set your current directory to the location of the [Python scripts](https://github.com/munozdjp/IHCV/tree/main/IHCV__Code/DeepLearningNormalForms):
+To access the [Python scripts](https://github.com/munozdjp/IHCV/tree/main/IHCV__Code/DeepLearningNormalForms), modify your current working directory by executing the following command:

 ```
 # Set working directory
 cd IHCV__Code/DeepLearningNormalForms
 ```

-To create an environment from the `environment.yml` file, use the following command:
+### Create Conda Environment

+Initialize the environment using the provided environment.yml file:

 ```sh
 conda env create -f environment.yml
 ```

+### Download Data Set

-Download the [data set of the normal forms](https://doi.org/10.6084/m9.figshare.25664514.v1) from Figshare and copy it to the current directory.
+Obtain the [data set of the normal forms](https://doi.org/10.6084/m9.figshare.25664514.v1) from Figshare and ensure it is placed in the current directory or same directory of the scripts.

-## Scripts ML
+### Scripts for Machine Learning

 In the directory of [Deep Learning Normal Form](https://github.com/munozdjp/IHCV/tree/main/IHCV__Code/DeepLearningNormalForms), you will find various scripts that generate their respective results: